kcho/ENIGMA_CHR_DTI/memory_error.md

-### If you get memory error, follow the steps below
+### If you get a memory error, try following the steps below.

 #### Step 1.

+Run subject preprocessing steps

 ```
 # docker